HerculesNode/Shardeum-BetaNet/README.md

 ## 🟢 5.
 Cüzdan bağlama

-Sphinx 1.X eğer ağ yoksa chainlist.
+Kullanılacak ağ : Sphinx 1.X

 Aşağıdaki ağı Matemask cüzdanınıza ekleyiniz.